To be eligible, a 2023 applicant must be:

 - Tell us about your interests in biomedical research and how you have explored these interests in the past.

 - Why do you want to attend the TGen Bioscience Leadership Academy this summer?
 What do you hope to gain?

 - How could the TGen Bioscience Leadership Academy impact your future?

 Before you submit your essays, ask someone you trust to proofread them and provide feedback.
 Bad writing or typos overshadow a good message and make your work appear sloppy.

 Choose references who can discuss your character and provide a positive evaluation of your academic and professional aptitude and ambition.
 A good letter writer will provide new insight and perspective about you.

-Give your references enough time to write and submit your letters by 5:00p.m.
-Arizona time on February 9, 2018.
+Give your references enough time to write and submit your letters by 5:00 p.m.
+Arizona time on February 4, 2023 (note this is a day after applications close).
 It is your responsibility to ensure your letters are submitted to TGen via the electronic submission process.

-Once you save the name and contact information for a reference, a recommendation letter request is automatically generated via e-mail to each of your references, and notification is sent to you via email.
+Once you save the name and contact information for a reference, a recommendation letter request is automatically generated via e-mail to each of your references, and a notification is sent to you via email.
 The request e-mail contains instructions for submitting a letter electronically through a unique link that will attach their letter to your application.
 If your reference does not receive the e-mail, you have the option of resending it.
 Simply log back into your account, view your application and click the "Resend Request" button.
 You can also change a reference person or contact the same way.
+In addition, please have them add [email protected] and the IP address of 126.96.36.199 to their whitelist.
 It is your responsibility to notify your references of this process.
 TGen does not contact your references until you have submitted your final application.